And remember: God is ready and willing to provide, but you have to put yourself out there in order to receive the gifts He has waiting for you!

 TIP #5: Offering to babysit is probably the easiest task you can do for money, but you can get creative in this effort too.

-You could mow lawns, organize a closet or garage for someone, walk someone's dogs, deep clean their kitchen once a month... really any service you think someone would love to get off their hands!
+You can mow lawns, organize a closet or garage for someone, deep clean their kitchen, walk someone's dogs,... really any service you think someone would love to get off their hands!

 TIP #6: Consider selling a snack or breakfast burritos at work, send a notification a couple days before and then a day before to remind them.

 They don't have to pay with cash if they don't have it on them.
-They can send you the cash through the app called VENMO (it's free).
+They can send you the cash through the app called VENMO (it's free), or Paypal (which is usually free, depending on the settings).

 TIP #6: If you do a raffle - keep the price of raffle tickets low.
 More people will participate and possibly buy more than one entry.